CodeYourFuture/syllabus/docs/finalproject/external-projects.md

 sidebar_label: External Projects
 ---

-At CodeYourFuture we try to find interesting, tech-for-good projects for that stretch the abilities of our trainees whilst helping an NGO or Charity solve a business problem they are facing.
-So if you are one of these charities or know one we could work with, you can find more information here.
+At CodeYourFuture we try to find interesting, tech-for-good projects that stretch the abilities of our trainees whilst helping an NGO or Charity solve a business problem they are facing.

+If you are one of these charities, or know one we could work with, you can find more information below.

 ## Past Projects